 Vice President Mike Pence was told by Honduran President Juan Orlando Hernández that the first caravan was organized by leftist groups and partially financed by Venezuela, Pence told Fox News on Oct.
 26.

-The migrants usually express a wish to claim asylum in the United States, but only 9 percent of Central Americans claiming asylum at the border are ruled ineligible by an immigration judge, according to the Justice Department.
+The migrants usually express a wish to claim asylum in the United States, but only 9 percent of Central Americans claiming asylum at the border are ruled eligible by an immigration judge, according to the Justice Department.

 The migrants interviewed by The Epoch Times mostly said they seek jobs or better-paid jobs in the United States.
 Asylum, however, requires facing a danger of being persecuted, such as for one’s religion, race, political opinion, or belonging to an oppressed group.